FLWL/aoe-interpolator/README.md

 `rpc StopInterpolator(StopInterpolatorRequest) returns (StopInterpolatorResponse) { }`

-call available, which frees the GPU memory and tries to make most of the PyTorch Python objects free for GC, meaning a call to start the interpolator again would have to be made after using this command, if the client wishes to interpolate any more frames.
-Note that not 100% RAM or VRAM can be freed, some will remain cached to PyTorch until script termination.
+call available, which frees the GPU memory and tries to make most of the PyTorch Python objects available for GC, meaning a call to start the interpolator again would have to be made after using this command, if the client wishes to interpolate any more frames.
+Note that not all of the RAM or VRAM used by PyTorch can be freed, as some will remain cached until script termination.

 To gracefully shut down the RPC server, a